AAWA-byt/discord-weather-report/README.md

 ![2022-03-27 19_17_12-webscraper-discordwebhook – config json](https://user-images.githubusercontent.com/76434239/160295859-afebe9a8-04b0-41ff-b835-fd37ee143194.png)

+## Notice
+You can visit the website with the following adress: "**ip of the device where the project is running**:*port*".
+If you are running the project on your own local device you can visit the website like this "**localhost**:*port*".

 ## Help
 If there should be any problems please leave an [issue](https://github.com/AAWA-byt/discord-weather-report/issues) or send me an email   <a href="mailto:support@aaronwagner.earth">support@aaronwagner.earth</a>
  and I will look forward to help you.

 # Authors
 - AAWA-byt